Finding your Brand Personality — AKA Your Tone of Voice!

 First – analyse brands you love, find their human qualities and consider which bits resonate with you and why.

 Second – combine that knowledge with your buyer/customer personas and dream up a brand personality they'd love.
 Think about entertaining and educating your customers.
-Throw in personality quirks, and check out the bullet points above for inspo.
+Throw in personality quirks, and check out the bullet points above for inspiration.

 Third – balance out the voice.
 Don't go too far with one of those personality traits you are dreaming up.